Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Computational Results

 The internal Gurobi test set was used, comprised of models sent by Gurobi customers and models from public benchmarks, chosen in a way that avoids overrepresenting any particular problem class.
 Whenever RLT cuts were enabled, so was implicit product detection, row marking and projection filtering.
 The time limit was set to 10000 seconds.

 Table~\ref{tbl:gurobi} shows, for both MILP and MINLP test sets, the numbers of instances in the test sets and their subsets, and the ratios of shifted geometric means of running time and number of nodes of the runs with RLT cuts enabled, to the same means obtained with RLT cuts disabled.
-Further, the last row shows the numbers of instances solved with one setting and unsolved with the other.
+The last row shows the numbers of instances solved with one setting and unsolved with the other, that is, for example, ``RLT off: +41'' means that 41 instances were solved with the setting ``off'' that were not solved with the setting ``on''.

 While the results cannot be directly compared to those obtained with SCIP due to the differences in the experimental setup, we observe the same tendencies.
 In particular, RLT cuts yield small improvements on MILP instances which become more pronounced on subsets \bracket{100}{timelim} and \bracket{1000}{timelim}, and larger improvements are observed on MINLP instances both in terms of geometric means and numbers of solved instances.
 Relative differences are comparable to those observed with SCIP, but the impact of RLT cuts is larger in Gurobi, and no slowdown is observed with Gurobi on any subset of MILP instances.